 Central Bank of India FFD: Special features

-- Central bank of India FD options allow you to invest a minimum amount of Rs 100 and multiples of Rs 100 thereafter.
+- The central bank of India FD options allows you to invest a minimum amount of Rs 100 and multiples of Rs 100 thereafter.

-- Customers can avail loan facility upto 90% against the FD amount.
+- Customers can avail loan facility upto 90% of the FD amount.

 - Competitive interest rates are offered against all FD schemes